Best Practices and Principles for Supporting Diverse Learners

-We invite teachers with 0-5 years of experience in Jewish educational settings to join our community of learners for a one-time session focused on supporting all learners in the educational process.
+We invite teachers in Jewish educational settings to focus on ways to support all learners in the educational process.
 Guest presenter Susan Morrel will engage participants in an interactive session that explores the practices and principles that guide our work with diverse learners across all settings – in-person and remotely.
 The session will model ways to enable students with learning differences to succeed in Jewish learning.
 Topics include Social & Emotional Learning (SEL), Growth Mindset, Universal Design (UDL), focus strategies and supports, and more!
 The workshop will include ideas and practices ready for immediate use in your teaching environment.

 Date and Time